ptc-iot-sharing/ThingworxVSCodeProject/README.md

 │   │   file1.ts            // thingworx entity file
 |   |   ...
 └───static            // supporting files required for compilation.
 Don't change these.
-└───build             // temporary folder used during compilation └───zip               // location of the built extension
+└───tw_imports        // entity dependencies downloaded from a Thingworx server └───build             // temporary folder used during compilation └───zip               // location of the built extension
 ```